U.S. Strategic Bitcoin Reserve: Reactions

+Avik Roy, a policy analyst, in 2021 proposed that the United States establish a strategic Bitcoin reserve as a complement to its existing holdings of gold and Treasury securities.
+Roy argues that Bitcoin combines several characteristics desirable in the long-term store of value, including a fixed supply, divisibility, portability, durability, security, and resistance to censorship.
+He suggests that allocating a portion of the United States Treasury's assets to Bitcoin could provide a hedge against the long-term erosion of the dollar caused by inflation or fiscal imbalances.
+In particular, Roy recommends replacing a small fraction of gold holdings with Bitcoin, both to signal confidence in innovative financial technologies and to diversify the Treasury's portfolio.
+This approach is presented as a potential strategy to enhance national financial security and preserve the purchasing power of public assets without directly disrupting the dollar or traditional monetary policy.

 Governments

 president of Belarus Alexander Lukashenko announced that the country should develop its cryptocurrency mining industry, arguing that the bitcoin reserve in the US is an indication of cryptocurrencies' global importance.

 the managing director of the European Stability Mechanism publicly criticized the US policy shift towards cryptocurrencies, arguing that it could "affect the euro area's monetary sovereignty and financial stability" due to the risks for the EU's digital euro project, especially from the possibility that American tech giants will create their own stablecoins.
 President of the European Central Bank also criticized the idea, and stated that "bitcoin will not enter the reserves of any of the central banks of the [EU]."

 the Economic Affairs Secretary Ajay Seth announced that the Indian government is reviewing its stance on cryptocurrencies, due to the recent more positive attitude towards them in other countries.

 Bilal Bin Saqib, Chief Advisor to the Finance Minister, announced that the country will allocate part of its surplus electricity to Bitcoin mining.

-in an official response, the Bank of Korea stated that it's not considering including bitcoin into reserves, citing high price volatility and the non-compliance with IMF's criteria for foreign exchange reserves.
+in an official response, the Bank of Korea stated that it was not considering including bitcoin into reserves, citing high price volatility and the non-compliance with IMF's criteria for foreign exchange reserves.

 Swiss National Bank rejected a proposal to create a bitcoin reserve, citing bitcoin's volatility, relatively small market capitalisation, and the fact that bitcoin is a software.

 16 US states have introduced state-level bitcoin reserve legislation, as of March 7, 2025.